 The Holy Spirit, the eternal third person of the Trinity, is active in creation, the incarnation, the writing of Scripture, and the work of salvation.
 (Gen. 1:2; Matt.
 1:18; Jn.
 3:5 7; 2 Pet.
 1:20, 21)

 Coming from the Father and the Son at Pentecost, he initiated the Church.
-He convicts unbelievers of sin.
-He indwells all believers, regenerating them, and exercises his ministries of sealing, sanctification, instructing, transforming into the likeness of Christ, and empowering for service.
-He gives spiritual gifts which are to be used according to biblical guidelines to build up the Church and to glorify Christ.
+He glorifies the Son, convicts the world of sin, righteousness and judgment, indwells all believers, regenerating them, and exercises his ministries of sealing, sanctification, instructing, transforming into the likeness of Christ, and empowering for service.
+He gives spiritual gifts which are to be used according to biblical guidelines to build up the Church for its mission in the world.
 He is the agent of Spirit baptism which incorporates believers into the Church at their conversion.
 (Jn.
 14:16, 17; 15:26; 16:7 9; Acts 1:5; 2:4; 1 Cor.
 12:13; 2 Cor.
 3:18; Eph.
 2:22)

 Humanity and Sin

-We believe God created Adam and Eve and all humanity in his image with the intention that they should glorify God, enjoy his fellowship, and fulfill his purpose on the earth.
+We believe God created the first humans, Adam and Eve, in his image, mandating a pattern for marriage and sexuality.
+God established them as persons with dignity from the time of conception to natural death, with the intention that they should glorify God, enjoy his fellowship, and fulfill his purpose on the earth.
 Created with integrity and without sin, our first parents fell into sin by disobeying the will of God.
 As a result of identification in Adamic sin and individual acts of sinning the human race is dead in sin, separated from God and subject to his wrath.
-While all people have dignity as the image of God, they are inherently sinful and hopelessly lost apart from divine grace and salvation in Jesus Christ.
+While all people bear the image of God, they are inherently sinful and hopelessly lost apart from divine grace and salvation in Jesus Christ.
 (Gen. 1:26 28; 2:15 25; 3:1-19; Jn.
 3:36; Rom.
 3:23; 5:12-19; 6:23; 1 Cor.
 2:14; Eph.
 2:1 3; 1 Jn.
 1:8)